khuongduy354/tiktok-api/README.md

+# Important

+- fix like and comment, from oidc instead of post body
+- add auth to routes
+- redo mergeRow s.t it return more predictable data
+- reimplement get user

+## Less Important

+- (integrate auth0 with postman )
 - mergeRowsToOneRow
-  or use SQL functions

-- add auth to routes
-- fix like and comment, from oidc instead of post body